 Why do life insurance companies care if I’ve been prescribed Zyrtec?

-Most life insurance companies aren’t going to “care” all that much with the fact that you’ve been prescribed Zyrtec simply because it’s not one of those “kinds” of medications that would necessarily alarm a life insurance underwriter.
+Most life insurance companies aren’t going to “care” all that much about the fact that you’ve been prescribed Zyrtec simply because it’s not one of those “kinds” of medications that would necessarily alarm a life insurance underwriter.

 That said, however we have all heard stories about how an individual can either become really sick or even die as a result of an asthma attack or a severe allergic reaction which is why you may end up being asked a few questions specifically designed to determine whether or not the underlying reason “why” you’ve been prescribed Zyrtec should be one that they ought to be worried about.

 What kind of information will the insurance companies ask me or be interested in?

 Most life insurance companies are going to want to ask a wide variety of different questions, all designed to determine how healthy you are during any life insurance application.
 Now in the case of individuals who have been prescribed Zyrtec in the past, chances are, the questions that you’ll be asked aren’t going to vary all that much from traditional questions.
 The only difference is that more “attention” may be spent on reviewing your answers to some questions vs. others.

 Common questions found in most life insurance applications will include the following:

 - Date of birth?